StevenBlack/intl/readme.md

 Calls a GENMENUX driver after standard GENMENUX processing and menu re-ordering has been completed.
 This driver can be considered a line driver— i.e. it can simply be a one-line command.
-It is processed through each record of the menu file from within a SCAN statement.
+It is processed through each record of the menu file from within a `SCAN` statement.
 DO NOT DELETE ANY RECORDS IN THE MNX file as your menu file will be corrupted.
 Use MNXDRV2 if you want to do that.
-Called: Setup snippet, CONFIG.FP.
+Called: Setup snippet, `config.fpw`.

 ----
 #### `*:MNXDRV4 <expC> (GENMENUX Directive)`

 Calls a driver before the standard GenMenu is called.
-No SCAN statement propels this driver.
+No `SCAN` statement propels this driver.
 When this driver is called, the menu MNX file is in the current workarea with the pointer at the first record.
 The driver is *not* called for every record in the menu table.
-Called: Setup snippet, CONFIG.FP.
+Called: Setup snippet, `config.fpw`.

 ----
 #### `*:MNXDRV5 <expC> (GENMENUX Directive)`